cat438/prboom-plus/README.md

 - Debian-based Linux Distributions: `sudo apt build-dep prboom-plus`

 - Windows: Figure it out.
-Using a virtual machine would be a better option than trying to mess around with Visual Studio trying to get NXDK to work.
+Using a virtual machine with Debian would be a better option than trying to mess around with Visual Studio, MSYS, Cygwin, or MinGW trying to get anything to actually work.

 - macOS: Get a real computer or use a real operating system in a virtual machine.